dfeng/notes/neural-paper.md

 So, the story is something like:

- - MLPs good function approximators
- - the larger the power spectrum, the more difficult it is to learn
+ - MLPs are decent function approximators; the larger the power spectrum, the more difficult the function is to approximate.
- - fourier features allow us to bypass/circumvent this worst-case
+ - fourier features allow us to bypass/circumvent this worst-case. this is as good a free lunch, in that for not much work, you've made MLPs much more expressive as function approximators.
  - however, this comes at a cost. namely, that now we're very sensitive to noise
  - this is because we're directly estimating the noise.